UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 ## Open questions

-1. `submissionPending` and `gradeScaleMismatch` need adding to section 3, and clients need to handle them.
+1. `gradeScaleMismatch` needs adding to section 3 and `submissionPending` to section 4, and clients need to handle both.
 2. Section 4's polling guidance assumes verify is current, and it can be up to an hour behind.
    The diagram's "attainment shows up in Sisu a few minutes later" is optimistic — expect longer, and consider backoff rather than a fixed few-minute interval.
-3. Is `requestItemId` stable across retries for section 3?
-4. Should the response report the attainment date registered?
+3. Should the response report the attainment date registered?